helmetjs/helmetjs.github.io/docs/nocache/index.md

 app.use(noCache())
 ```

-This header is *not* included in the default Helmet bundle.
+This header is *not* included in the default Helmet bundle, and will be removed in future versions of Helmet.